elninotech/uppload/README.md

   - [ ] Instagram-like filters
   - [ ] Rotation, mirror
 - [ ] Documentation
-  - [ ] TypeDoc for exploring packages and interfaces
   - [ ] Docs to show people how to upload to:
     - [ ] AWS S3 bucket
     - [ ] Firebase